 - Durabak begins to cure with exposure to air, so minimize exposure to air while working with it.

 - The consistency of the Durabak should be runny, as it’s self leveling.
 If it’s thicker, you can add up to 15% xylene to thin it.
 It should be mixable after adding the xylene and back to a runny form.
 If it’s pasty and thick, DO NOT APPLY, rather reach out to us for assistance.

 - You will have a few hours of work time once the can is opened (3 to 5 hours normally).

 - A second coat can be applied using a stipple roller sleeve after 1-2 hours, once the first coat is touch dry.

 - After second coat is applied allow 24 hours before walking on it.
 Complete cure is about 5 or 6 days, so no heavy use until then.

 - Temp should ideally be 60 degrees or above for the application, and above 40% humidity.

 - Xylene should be applied immediately to clean up any misapplied Durabak.

-- If taping off, use 3M Blue tape and remove immediately after second coat is applied at taped off edges, then continue with general application of the second coat.
+- If taping off, use 3M Blue tape and remove immediately after second coat is applied.